 3. Eligible service providers participating in waiver and affirmation that they are in good standing:

 As School Food Authorities (SFAs) and Local Education Agencies (LEAs) make plans for returning to school for the 2020-2021 school year, food service considerations must be made.
-Many districts are considering a cafeteria to classroom model, or food delivered to the classroom.
+Many districts are considering a cafeteria to classroom model or food delivered to the classroom.
 Potable water is a concern as traditional water fountains are not recommended to be used and water filling stations may not be feasible at all meal service locations.
 FNS SP 28-2011 states that the SFA must provide cups at no cost to the child, and that children cannot be required to bring their own cups for water, however, with the sanitation safeguards needed with COVID-19, providing refillable water bottles may be not a plausible option.
 Also, taking into consideration COVID-19 precautions, buffet style and/or self-service food service operations are not encouraged.
 With new operational challenges, potable water becomes a major concern.
 In order to accommodate the new serving barriers districts face, the state agency (SA) is seeking to absolve the requirement that potable water be made available where meals are served during meal service.
 Those SFAs that wish to implement meal service without access to potable water will only be granted permission to do so if they are in good standing with the state agency.

 4. Description of the challenge the State agency is seeking to solve, the goal of the waiver to improve services under the Program, and the expected outcomes if the waiver is granted.
 [Section 12(l)(2)(A)(iii) and 12(l)(2)(A)(iv) of the NSLA]: